What We Do

 The primary role of Community Relations is to listen to community members.
 How can UW–Madison better serve your needs?
 Your answers to that question guide our mission.
 To ensure our ears remain to the ground, we actively participate on many local committees and maintain close relationships with city and county offices.

 Whether you come to us or we come to you, we're committed to providing access to the university's grounds, resources, and experts.
-The South Madison Partnership, opened in 2015, extended our reach to the south side community.
+The newly expanded South Madison Partnership space extends our reach to the south side community.
 And we are constantly look for new ways to remove barriers to the university.

 Community Relations serves as the primary liaison between the university and community.
 UW–Madison strives to not only be a friendly neighbor, but also an intentional partner.
 We connect UW experts to community members, collaborate on local events, and share university space, programming, and resources.